sowrensen/LordCommander/readme.md

 - Initial release.

-Running
+Initialization
 -----

-Clone the repository with the same directory level where you want to run recursive commands.
 Run following commands to clone the repository and install dependencies:

 ```